CodeYourFuture/Git-CLI-Coursework/README.md

 2. What is the Git command to send your code to Github?

 <!-- Write your answer here -->
-answer - git push origing
+answer - git push origin

 3. What does the -m in a Git commit command mean or do?